Doctoral Programs

 In addition to the online application, you will need to submit the following:

-- Three letters of recommendation can be submitted through CAS.
+3. Three Letters of Recommendation can be submitted through CAS.

-- TOEFL/IELTS scores: For International applicants, they should have TOEFL or IELTS scores sent to the Texas A&M Office of Admissions.
+- TOEFL scores should be sent to the Texas A&M Office of Admissions.
 The Institute Code for Texas A&M University is 6003 (there is no department code needed).

 - In order for your application to be considered, you should have a TOEFL score of above 100 total, with a speaking score of 23 or higher.